AguaClara/UASB/fabricationmanual.md

 ### Holding Tank
 The plan is to order a heavy duty pre-fabricated rectangular holding tank.
+The current dimensions

 ## UASB Reactor Tank